Fjell Municipality: Coat of arms

 The coat of arms was adopted by the municipal council on 27 April 1957 and it was in use until 1 January 2020 when the municipality was dissolved.
 The blazon is "Azure, a seagull volant argent over a fess sable dancetty topped and wavy with three bars wavy argent beneath".
 This means the arms have a blue field (background) and the charge is a seagull flying over three triangular black mountain shapes over three wavy lines.
 The seagull and wavy lines have a tincture of argent which means they are commonly colored white, but if it is made out of metal, then silver is used.
 A mural crown was often displayed above the shield.
 The arms were designed to show the geography of the municipality, specifically the sea (shown with three wavy lines) and the steep mountains (shown with three black triangular shapes).
 The seagull shown above the mountains is a common bird in the area.
 The arms are canting since the name of the municipality means "mountain".
 The arms were designed by Magnus Hardeland, but they were never formally approved by the government because they did not meet the Norwegian heraldic guidelines for coats of arms.

 Churches

-The Church of Norway had one parish (sokn) within the municipality of Fjell.
+The Church of Norway had one parish (sokn) within Fjell Municipality.
 It is part of the Vesthordland prosti (deanery) in the Diocese of Bjørgvin.